Show your support for new laws

 - Ensure that damaging projects are assessed independently by experts, not decided on through back room deals with paid lobbyists.

-We need to give power back to communities by guaranteeing community legal rights to ensure that environment laws are enforced fairly and transparently, to have decisions reviewed on the basis of their merits and to ensure all communities have a say in decision-making.
+We need to give power back to communities by guaranteeing community rights to ensure that environment laws are enforced fairly and transparently, to have decisions reviewed on the basis of their merits and to ensure all communities have a say in decision-making.

 What success looks like